This Is the House

-"This Is the House" is a 1982 song by the British new wave duo Eurythmics.
-It was their third single, and was included on the band's second album Sweet Dreams (Are Made of This).
+"This Is the House" is a song by the British new wave duo Eurythmics, released on 2 April 1982 by RCA as the lead single from the band's second studio album, Sweet Dreams (Are Made of This).

 Background

 Recorded in early 1982 on their own 8-track home studio in north London (financed with a personal bank loan rather than record company support), the single was commercially unsuccessful and failed to chart.
 No music video was made for the single.
+Speaking to the NME in 1982, Lennox believed the single heralded a major breakthrough for the duo on an artistic level: "It really is a landmark for us – in our development as writers, in mine as a singer.
+We've put our flag down there with 'The Walk', and the next steps forward will follow on from there."

 In Australia, "This Is the House" was released in 1983, following the chart success of "Sweet Dreams (Are Made of This)" and "Love Is a Stranger".
 The single was listed on the Kent Music Report chart as receiving 'significant sales reports' outside the top 100, for two consecutive weeks in September 1983.
 The highest ranking "This Is the House" achieved on this list was fifth place.
 On its second appearance on this list, the single charted alongside "Who's That Girl?"

-The B-side of the 7" single is entitled "Home Is Where The Heart Is", which was exclusive to this single until 2005 when it was released on the remastered CD of the Sweet Dreams (Are Made Of This) album.
+The B-side of the 7" single is entitled "Home Is Where the Heart Is", which was exclusive to this single until 2005 when it was released on the remastered CD of the Sweet Dreams (Are Made Of This) album.

-The 12-inch single featured an extended remix of "This Is The House", plus four live tracks.
+The 12-inch single featured an extended remix of "This Is the House", plus four live tracks.
 This extended mix, plus the live version of "Your Time Will Come", were omitted from SonyBMG's 2005 remastered releases of Eurythmics' back catalogue, and remain unavailable on CD.
-However, the live versions of "Never Gonna Cry Again", "4/4 in Leather" and "Take Me To Your Heart" were included on SonyBMG's 2005 remastered release of the In The Garden album.
+However, the live versions of "Never Gonna Cry Again", "4/4 in Leather" and "Take Me to Your Heart" were included on SonyBMG's 2005 remastered release of the In The Garden album.